aditya699/Auto-mlapp-generator/README.md

-# Auto-mlapp-generator
+# This is a python web apps collection for learning.

-This is an attempt to automate generation of ml_apps
+1.APP1- Basic BMI Calculator with FastAPI Backend.